stianwe/PowerOfficeGoV2/docs/apis/DepartmentsApi.md

 <a id="getdepartments"></a>
 # **GetDepartments**
-> List&lt;DepartmentDto&gt; GetDepartments (string codes = null, DateTime createdDateTimeOffsetGreaterThan = null, Guid createdFromImportJournalId = null, bool isActive = null, DateTime lastChangedDateTimeOffsetGreaterThan = null, long managerEmployeeNo = null, string name = null, ResourceParameters resourceParameter = null)
+> List&lt;DepartmentDto&gt; GetDepartments (string codes = null, DateTimeOffset createdDateTimeOffsetGreaterThan = null, Guid createdFromImportJournalId = null, bool isActive = null, DateTimeOffset lastChangedDateTimeOffsetGreaterThan = null, long managerEmployeeNo = null, string name = null, ResourceParameters resourceParameter = null)

 Departments can be divisions of an organization.
 The usages may also be that of a dimension separating specific  areas of activity for reporting purposes.
 (Auth roles: Department,Department_Full)